Timothy Woods

 Check Current Price

-7 - Dyna-Glo Vertical Offset Smoker
+8 - Dyna-Glo Vertical Offset Smoker (Best Value-for-Money)

-CTA of Dyna-Glo Vertical Offset Smoker
+Dyna-Glo Vertical Offset Smoker

 The Dyna-Glo Vertical Offset smoker is Amazon’s editor's choice in the category of the best smoker.
-What we specifically like about it is the large cooking area and versatility it provides to either smoke or charcoal grill if you want.
+What we specifically like about it is the large cooking area and the versatility it provides to either smoke or grill if you want.

 Since this is a vertical offset smoker, the heat is distributed more evenly so that you can monitor and control temperatures with greater ease.

 This is also a better smoker in cooking space size with over 1170 square inches of cooking space.
-The unit has an easy to use built-in thermometer so you can make sure you're cooking at the correct temperature.
+The unit has an easy-to-use built-in thermometer so you can make sure you're cooking at the correct temperature.

 SPECIFICATIONS: